fadi12555/fadi.12555/README.md

 hello everyone

 im here for 2 reasons
-1 i like this game a lot
-2 hping by the end of the game i end up with my own online booking system for travelers
+1 i like this game a lot and i think it will be a good thing for me to learn coding for multiple purposese 2 i would like to start by building a booking website for travelers and have enough knowladge to build blogs and websites. i understand 1 thing very well, i dont know where to start!!!